Approved by the Transportation Policy Committee on January 10, 2024

 P3s refer to contractual agreements between a public sector contracting authority and a private entity for delivery of public infrastructure projects.
 In general, successful P3s share the following:

-Strained federal, state, and local government budgets, combined with increasing demand, have led to the implementation of P3s in a growing number of states and localities.
+Strained federal, state, and local government budgets, combined with increasing infrastructure needs, have led to the implementation of P3s in a growing number of states and localities.
 The injection of private capital into public works, however, has drawn some criticism or skepticism from stakeholder groups and raised the need for guiding principles for these projects as they are planned, implemented, and maintained.
+Such guiding principles should address accountability, transparency, equity, public access, consumer rights, safety and security, sustainability, and resilience.

 Guidelines for the development of P3 selection shall also include a Progressive Design Build Concept which is a Qualification Based Selection or be based on Best Value (50/50) Selection.
 The contract provisions by governing agencies shall protect the public interest.
-Issues addressed by these guidelines include, but are not limited to providing for the input from affected individuals and communities, establishing design and construction quality requirements, addressing environmental impacts and construction impacts, establishing accountability, transparency, and equity standards, and addressing, public access, consumer rights, safety and security, sustainability and resilience, long-term ownership, the completion schedule, maintenance requirements, operational performance, a reasonable rate of return for all parties, the handback provisions and handover provisions to the public agency at the end of the contract term.
+At a minimum, these guidelines shall consider input from affected individuals and communities, establish design and construction quality requirements, and address environmental and construction impacts.
+In addition, they shall also address long-term ownership, the completion schedule, maintenance requirements, operational performance, an acceptable outcome for all parties, and transferring provisions to the public agency at the end of the contract term.

 P3s can be an effective method of project financing and delivery to supplement limited public funds to prevent continued degradation of infrastructure and reduced reliability of infrastructure systems, as well as provide needed additional capacity.
 P3s do not replace the need for public funding of infrastructure projects and should only be used when the public interest is protected.